psi-mis/dhis2-user-statistics/README.md

 dhis2-user-statistics
 ==============
-# About DHIS2 User StatisticsT
+# About DHIS2 User Statistics
 This app serves as an user auditing utility for [DHIS2](https://dhis2.org).

 Author: [Gregory Wilson](gwilson@baosystems.com)